davidben/tls-trust-expressions/draft-davidben-tls-trust-expr.md

 Subscribers in a single-certificate model are limited to CAs in the intersection of their supported relying parties.
 As newer relying parties remove untrusted CAs over time,the intersection with older relying parties shrinks.
 Moreover, the subscriber may not even know which CAs are in the intersection.
 Often, the only option is to try the new certificate and monitor errors.
 For subscribers that serve many diverse relying parties, this is a disruptive and risky process.

 The multi-certificate model removes this constraint.
 If a subscriber's CA is distrusted, it can continue to use that CA, in addition to a newer one.
 This removes the risk that some older relying party required that CA and was incompatible with the new one.
-The mechanisms in this document will select an appropriate certiifcate for each relying party.
+The mechanisms in this document will select an appropriate certificate for each relying party.

 ## Other Root Transitions